zshi719/2025-Data-24100/class_notes/07_decorators.md

 - One of the principles that is nearly universally believed to help with code quality is the **DRY** principle of "Don't Repeat Yourself".
 - What this means is that you work to not have repetition, such as copy-pasting code sections.
 - DRY is one of the top-5 reasons why job applicants are rejected via a take home challenges.
 It is easy to spot and represents code that will be difficult for others to work with.
-- Two fo the superpowers that you get when writing code are encapsulation and abstraction, which allow for turning messy tasks into a reusable and repeatable set of processes.
+- Two of the superpowers that you get when writing code are encapsulation and abstraction, which allow for turning messy tasks into a reusable and repeatable set of processes.
 - We are already familiar with the most common way to avoid repeated code -- _Functions_, but in this lecture we will take a larger view of code repeatability by looking at functions which work on function and, in particular, python _decorators_ a meta-programming tool used to manipulate the behavior of functions.

 ## Functions as object